 A prototype or a wireframe is a good tactic to share with clients so that they develop an idea of the final deliverable.

-These are some of the major responsibilities of an Information Architect.
+These are some of the primary responsibilities of an Information Architect.
 Keep in mind that all these responsibilities are only fulfilled with teamwork.

 What are the Principles of Information Architecture?